-Feast of the Star: A large star lights up a presepio, or creche, that is placed on a cart and carried in procession through the streets of Sabbio Chiesa near Brescia in Lombardy.
-Everyone carries gifts of food for the Three Kings, mostly cheese, wine, and salami, which are consumed at a great dinner that follows.
+Feast of the Star: A large star lights up a presepio, or creche, placed on a cart and carried in procession through the streets of Sabbio Chiesa near Brescia in Lombardy.
+Everyone brings food gifts for the Three Kings, mostly cheese, wine, and salami, which are consumed at a lavish dinner that follows.

 Epiphany: There are many feasts and special foods for the Epiphany.
-In the Veneto, everyone eats la pinza de Marantega, a sweet bread made with cornmeal, white wheat flour, dried figs, anise seeds and candied fruits.
+In the Veneto, everyone eats la Pinza de Marantega, a sweet bread made with cornmeal, white wheat flour, dried figs, anise seeds, and candied fruits.
 The town of Andreis near Pordenone in Friuli-Venezia-Giulia celebrates with a sagra of bread and wine.
-Everyone drinks the local wine and eats a special fig and raisin bread baked in a wood-burning oven.
+Everyone drinks the local wine and eats a particular fig and raisin bread baked in a wood-burning oven.

 Sagra delle Luganighe: At Cannobio near Novara in Piedmont, January brings the feast of luganiga, a type of sausage, celebrated with heaps of boiled sausages, potatoes and sauerkraut.